awslabs/mountpoint-s3/package/README.md

 ## Building Amazon Linux 2023 SRPM

-For Amazon Linux 2023 specifically, you can build an SRPM (Source RPM) package using the dedicated build script:
+For Amazon Linux 2023 specifically, you can build an SRPM (Source RPM) package using the dedicated build script. **The script must be run from the repository root directory:**

-    ./generate_amzn2023_srpm.sh
+    ./package/generate_amzn2023_srpm.sh

 This script will:
 1. Generate an RPM spec file using the spec generator in `spec/`